bforman/Binary-Search-Tree/README.md

     // MENU ITEM #15
     public int findMax()
     {
-        // STUB TO FILL IN: returns zero for now
-        // not recursive
         return 0;
     }

     // MENU ITEM #16
     public int secondLargest()
     {
-        // You may make this iterative or recursive
-        // If you make it recursive, then you need to add the method return 0;
+        return 0;
     }